Tree Care The Way It Should Be

 When Is The Best Time To Trim or Prune Your Trees?

+Fall or winter time is the best time to trim, prune or cutback your trees.
 One of the major reasons is because most of the leaves are already gone from the tree, so you can see the scaffolding branches of the tree and also visually inspect some of the non essential branches.
+Fall or winter time weather also helps prevent spreading of pathogens and insect investigations in some of the pruning cuts you will be making in the tree.

 Why Trim Your Trees?